 The Establishment applies the short-term lease recognition exemption to its short-term leases (i.e., those leases that have a lease term of 12 months or less from the commencement date and do not contain a purchase option).
 Lease payments on short-term leases are recognised as expense on a straight-line basis over the lease term.

 e) Cash and cash equivalents

-Cash and cash equivalents comprise cash and bank current account.
+Cash and cash equivalents comprise cash on hand and balance in bank current account.